Ebbe2008/OnePlus-10T-KernelSU/README.md

 fastboot reboot
 ```

-You probably dont care but heres my paypal anyways feel free to donate if you want to:
+You probably don't care but here's my paypal anyways feel free to donate if you want to:

 `
 @EbbeChr